Alejandroq12/runner-tracker/README.md

 <!-- PROJECT DESCRIPTION -->

-# Smart Recognition <a name="about-project"></a>
+# Runner Tracker <a name="about-project"></a>

-This full-stack application will be able to detect faces in images.
+This full-stack application will be able to store the time and length of a runner activity.

 ## 🛠 Built With <a name="built-with"></a>